vippsas/vipps-recurring-api/vipps-recurring-api.md

 ```

 The user will also see a failure description on the charge in the app and a
-push notification will be sent if enabled.
+push notification will be sent .

 Display of charge failure due to a charge being higher than the `maxAmount` in Vipps:
 ![variable_amount_charge](images/variable_amount_charge.png)